-More free example questions are available on this page.
+More free sample questions are available in our free UKCAT practice test page.

-Our UKCAT prep pack offers comprehensive question solving tips pertaining to the first three types of UKCAT Abstract Reasoning questions.
-Practice materials can be completed in either timed or step-by-step mode, in which each question comes with a detailed explanation.
+Our UKCAT test PrepPack™ offers comprehensive solving tips for the first three types of UKCAT Abstract Reasoning questions.
+Practice materials can be completed in either Timed or Step-by-Step Mode, in which each question comes with a detailed explanation.
 This method allows you to learn as you prepare for the test.
-Our online pack also contains a complete guide to the UKCAT with tips for the Abstract Reasoning test as well as a full-length mock test.
-Learn more about UKCAT Abstract Reasoning Tips here.
+Our online pack also contains a complete guide to the UKCAT, featuring specifc tips for the Abstract Reasoning subtest as well as a full-length mock test.
+Learn more about UKCAT Abstract Reasoning tips here.

 The UKCAT and other trademarks are the property of their respective trademark holders.
 None of the trademark holders are affiliated with JobTestPrep or this website.